HeroGeorge/Weirs_egg/README.md

+Project simulation.
-Project simulation a game that runs similiar to a Tomagotchi game popular as a child.
+A game that runs similar to a Tamagotchi game(Egg Pet game popular in childhood).